1. English

 Agriculture

 The Sacred Valley of the Incas has a moderate climate and fertile land, which is great for agriculture in the region.
-They produce maize, fruits, and vegetables for exporting and self consumption.
+Sacred Valley produces maize, fruits, and vegetables for exporting and consumption.
 This product is usually sold in their many local markets, which are insanely cheap with a variety of fresh fruits and vegetables.
 The Incas grew potatoes, white corn, coca, and fruits, on terraces like those that can be seen decorating the mountainsides throughout the villages.
-Today the valley gives lucuma, peach, avocado, and one of the best corn varieties in the world.
+Today the valley gives much fruit, and one of the best corn varieties in the world.

 Religion and Cosmology